KalonGoon/CloudCleanUp/README.md

 Total identifiable annual savings: $1.2M+

 ⚠️ All data is simulated.
-No real Bain Capital data was used.
+No real data was used.
 Dataset was generated using Python to reflect realistic PE firm procurement patterns.